 In 1988-89, the club set the ball rolling by spending $38,000 on a new sand track and safety rail to accommodate the large number of horses being trained at Spreyton.

 The following year the club’s improvements were recognised when it was granted a heat of the world jumping jockeys championship.
 Then following the 1991 Cup carnival, the club closed its course proper and B grass to allow major reconstruction to take place.
 This included widening and adjusting the camber of several turns and re-sowing the course.

 It has only been in the last 15 years that the Devonport Racing Club has come of age.
 The club’s turning point came in 2006 when the DRC committee began to rally for an upgrade to their turf track.
-In June 2009 after an exhaustive study that took in excess of 12 months, the committee were ecstatic to announce a $11 million upgrade by Tasracing from a turf track to an all weather synthetic surface.
-And so in March 2011 a new era of racing began in Tasmania with a synthetic track that now allows training and racing at Devonport seven days a week, 365 days a year.
+In June 2009 after an exhaustive study that took in excess of 12 months, the committee was ecstatic to announce an $11 million upgrade by Tasracing from a turf track to an all-weather synthetic surface.
+And so in March 2011, a new era of racing began in Tasmania with a synthetic track that now allows training and racing at Devonport seven days a week, 365 days a year.

 The club also has strong links with many champion gallopers with former committee members Ray Trinder’s win with Piping Lane in the 1972 Melbourne Cup, the late Dr Michael Wilsons victory with Beer Street in the 1970 Caulfield Cup, Lloyd Bonney’s win with Lloyds Gold in the 1979 Australian Derby, former chairman’s David Yaxley’s victory with Sydeston in the 1990 Caulfield Cup.